Archived under: Equipment, Hornmasters | Gunther Schuller, Philip Farkas, Quotations, The Berv Family

 Hornmasters: Farkas, Schuller, and Berv on Care and Maintenance

 Farkas offers in The Art of French Horn Playing a very practical chapter on how to maintain a horn.
-While occasionally dated (the lacquers used by modern instrument makers are much better than those of his day, the bumpers used are synthetic instead of real cork, linen line is no longer used for horn string, etc.) and perhaps overly detailed (such as the suggestion to put corks in the mouth and “bite them gently between the surfaces of the back teeth”) the illustrations of how to string and oil a rotary valve are timeless.
+While certainly dated (the lacquers used by modern instrument makers are much better than those of his day, the bumpers used are synthetic instead of real cork, linen line is no longer used for horn string, etc.) and perhaps overly detailed (such as the suggestion to put corks in the mouth and “bite them gently between the surfaces of the back teeth”) the illustrations of how to string and oil a rotary valve are timeless.

 I do not recommend putting oil into the valve through the slide, because it can also dissolve the grease inside the shank that retains the slide, making the grease go into the valve….
 Once this happens, it is difficult to free the casing of the grease and the valve will usually have to be taken out completely.
 This requires delicacy and skill, as a valve can easily be damage when it is removed.